alegue87/masonite-moma/README.md

-The execution of the application with craft create a double instance of application, it is because the watch-dog used in package Werkzeug don't close the first instance but create another for watching the files changes.
+The execution of the application with craft create a double instance of application, it is because the watch-dog used in package Werkzeug don't close the first instance but create another for watching the files changes, threafter is not raccomanded.

 ##